JuliaIO/HDF5.jl/docs/src/index.md

     "libhdf5_hl" => "/usr/lib/x86_64-linux-gnu/hdf5/mpich/libhdf5_hl.so", force = true)
 ```

+Also see the file `test/configure_packages.jl` for an example.

 Both, the MPI preferences and the preferences for HDF5.jl write to a file called LocalPreferences.toml in the project directory.
 After performing the described steps this file could look like the following:

 ```toml